3b1b/3Blue1Brown.com/content/lessons/2016/inscribed-rectangle-problem/index.md

 If you’re curious about which ideas from topology are useful to this problem, there are numerous theorems about which surfaces can and cannot be embedded into 3D space.
 While it’s possible to represent the Möbius strip and the torus in three-dimensions, there are other surfaces, like the Klein bottle[^3], which can only live in four or more dimensions, unless you allow for self-intersection.

 It turns out that gluing the edge of a Möbius strip to the edge of a disk gives us a surface which is topologically equivalent to something called the "real projective plane".
 So the surface we defined above for the inscribed rectangle problem, combined with the interior of the closed loop on the plane which it hugs, might be described by a mathematician as an embedding of the real projective plane into 3D space.
 And as you may have guessed, those mathematicians are a clever bunch, and they proved that you can’t have such an embedding.
-That trying to jam this surface into 3D space forces it to intersect itself.
+That is to say, trying to jam this surface into 3D space forces it to intersect itself.

-The proof is, as the lazy author loves to write, beyond the scope of this article.
-But perhaps by now you have an appreciation for why we’d ever care.
+If you're itching to understand _why_ this is true, wonderful!
+Consider this an excuse to start digging more into topology.
+Facts about which surfaces are topologically distinct from others, and how many dimensions they can live in, can be surprisingly hard to formalize and prove.
+But if you understand this proof sketch to the inscribed rectangle problem, you'll understand how these kinds of facts are more than mere idle ponderings.

 [^1]: A curve is considered "smooth" if it has a derivative.
 Intuitively, a smooth curve is one that will look approximately like a line if you zoom in enough at any point.
 In fact, the Toeplitz conjecture has also been proved for piecewise smooth curves, which are ones made out of finitely many smooth pieces.
 These are essentially all the curves you could ever actually draw.